-You enjoy what you do – getting down and fixing what needs to be fixed, you’re not some guy in a suit, you actually DO things.
-But, it’s not an easy business.
-Clients are short tempered and expect the impossible.
-All it takes is one ticked off the customer and you may need to close shop and pursue that associates degree in business.
-Such as:
+Being a professional handyman is not an easy business.
+Clients are short-tempered and expect the impossible.
+All it takes is one ticked off the customer, and you may need to close shop and pursue that associate’s degree in business.

-- The handyman in Columbia, MD who was sued for not finishing his projects.
+- A handyman in Columbia, MD, was sued for not finishing his projects.
 Handyman insurance could help him pay back his clients.

-- The handyman in DC who has a lawsuit pending about a shoddy repair job he did.
-Handyman insurance could help pay for the lawsuit,
+- A handyman in DC has a lawsuit pending about a shoddy repair job he did.
+Handyman insurance could help pay for the lawsuit.

-- Personal injury – You need to protect yourself in case you injure a bystander.
+- Personal injury – You must protect yourself if you injure a bystander.
 Handyman insurance will help pay the medical bills.

 - Property damage – You may accidentally knock over an expensive vase.
 Handyman insurance will help pay for the broken vase.

-- Crime or theft – You need to protect your tools, truck, and supplies in case they’re stolen.
+- Crime or theft – You must protect your tools, truck, and supplies if stolen.
 Handyman insurance will help pay the cost of the stolen items.

 - Commercial vehicle policy – Vehicle damage to your truck or another vehicle.
 Handyman insurance will help pay for a new truck.

-Every business is different and needs a specialized coverage.
+Every business is different and needs specialized coverage.

 Your business is different than the business down the street.
-However, most insurance agents would recommend a BOP (business owners policy) for a handyman business, since most are small businesses, ran as independent contractors and have less than 100 employees and a revenue of less than $5 million a year.
+However, most insurance agents would recommend a BOP (business owners policy) for a handyman business since most are small businesses, run as independent contractors, with fewer than 100 employees, and have a revenue of less than $5 million a year.

-- Business property: Protects you in case your building or personal property gets damaged.
-Handyman insurance will help pay for the damage of the building.
+- Business property: Protects you if your building or personal property gets damaged.
+Handyman insurance will help pay for the damage to the building.

 - Business interruption: Protects you if you are unable to work.
 Handyman insurance will help pay you while you can’t work.

 - General liability: Protects you in case a non-employee gets injured.
-Handyman insurance will help pay the medical bills of the person who got hurt.
+Handyman insurance will help pay the medical bills of the injured person.

 - Inland marine coverage: Protects your owned or rented tools and equipment in case they get damaged.
 Handyman insurance will help pay for new tools.